Biomedical Sciences and Public Health in Italy

 • Visit the Coliseum, view world-famous Renaissance art, and explore two of Italy’s most enchanting cities: Florence and Rome.

 This program offers a first-hand look at practical applications of biomedical sciences in Italy.
-Through visits to public and private healthcare facilities, research centers, a molecular laboratory, and a pharmaceutical company, students will gain an understanding of how biomedical researchers, biologists, and medical professionals tackle issues of health and disease in Italy.
+Through visits to public and private healthcare facilities, research centers, a molecular laboratory, diagnostics company and more, students will gain an understanding of how biomedical researchers, biologists, and medical professionals tackle issues of health and disease in Italy.
 The visits will expose students to the Italian approach to public health to compare and contrast public health and healthcare facilities in the United States.
 The program also includes city tours of Rome and Florence and several cultural activities.

 This program takes place in two of Italy’s most iconic cities: Rome and Florence.
 Rome is the capital city of Italy and one of Europe’s most ancient urban centers dating back more than 3,000 years.
 Florence is the capital of Italy's Tuscany region and is known as the cradle of the Renaissance with an abundance of masterpieces of Renaissance art and architecture.